-I find myself again and again in situations that teach me or sometimes force me to accept ALL my feelings radically and compassionately, love myself unconditionally and speak the truth from my heart.
+I find myself again and again in situations that teach me or sometimes force me to accept ALL my feelings radically and compassionately, love myself unconditionally and speak the truth.

-This process is at the same time incredibly challenging and stunningly beautiful, magical and life-affirming.
+This process is incredibly challenging and painful and at the same time stunningly beautiful, magical and life-affirming.

 The repression of truth and the dissociation from our true feelings and our body mostly starts in early childhood, often continues until the last breath and is handed over unexposed to the next generation.